centreon/centreon-documentation/versioned_docs/version-23.10/reporting/generate-reports.md

 ### Add/Edit images

-To add a new image, click on "Add" then fill in the following menu
+To add a new image, click "Add" and then fill in the following menu
 fields:

 ![image](../assets/reporting/guide/logo_add.png)